Search Beer Reviews

 Appearance, Smell, Taste, Mouthfeel, and Overall

-Those five scores contribute to the old BA Total score
+Those five scores contribute to the old BA Total score which was a weighted average according to these %s;

 Any beer that enters the database in the future will follow the same scoring system